Learn below from some of the most often used property investment terms.

 When you borrow more than 80% LVR, the lenders will generally charge you Lenders Mortgage Insurance.
 This is a one-off charge that you pay to protect the lenders extra risk (it does not insure you – it insures the bank).

-Going to a 90% or even 97% loan-to-value ratio can conserve a lot of equity and can enable some investors to purchase that extra property that they could not on an 80% lend.
+Going to a 90% or even 97% loan-to-value ratio can conserve a lot of equity and can enable some investors to invest in that extra property that they could not on an 80% lend.
 The cost is tax-deductible and often does not have a real impact on cash flow.

 Many experienced investors will use this as part of their strategy.